 These are the green islands

 The Rennesøy islands consist of a beautiful combination of nature typical of the North Sea coastline and stunning fjord landscapes.
 Rennesøy includes eight inhabited islands: Rennesøy, Mosterøy, Bru, Fjøløy, Klosterøy, Vestre Åmøy, Sokn and Brimse.
-The climate on the islands is maritime, mild and humid, making them green for most of the year.
+The climate on the islands is maritime, mild and humid, making them green and lush most of the year.

 Explore the islands on two wheels